bazel-contrib/bazel-mypy-integration/README.md

 mypy==0.750
 ```

+⚠️ _Note: Currently only `0.750` (latest) is being supported, but the idea is to support multiple versions in future using the above mechanism._

 (In the [`examples/`](examples/) Bazel workspace this file is specified in [`tools/typing/`](examples/tools/typing))

 Next, add the following to your `WORKSPACE`: